V. C. Samuel: Early life

-Samuel was born 6 April 1912, at Edayil House - Cheekanal in the village of Omallur, in the British Raj Province of Travancore, now Pathanamthitta, Kerala, India.
-He was born in an Orthodox Syrian Christian family.
-He was the fifth child of nine children of his parents Edayil I. Cherian and Annamma.
-His father Edayil Cherian was a school teacher and educator, who established 15 primary schools when there were few facilities for modern education and a member of the Legislative Assembly (Sree Moolam Popular Assembly).
+Samuel was born 6 April 1912, at Edayil House – Cheekanal in the village of Omallur, in the British Raj Province of Travancore, now Pathanamthitta, Kerala, India.
+He was born in a Jacobite Syriac Orthodox family.
+He was the fifth child of nine children of his parents E. I. Cherian and Annamma.
+His father was a school teacher and educator who established 15 primary schools when there were few facilities for modern education and a member of the Legislative Assembly (Sree Moolam Popular Assembly).

 Education

-Samuel had his primary education in a school founded by his father in his village and the Government English Middle School, Pathanamthitta.
-Samuel obtained his secondary education at St. Thomas English High School (St. Thomas Higher Secondary School Kozhencherry).
+Samuel was educated at a primary school founded by his father in his village and the Government English Middle School, Pathanamthitta, going on to the St. Thomas English High School (St. Thomas Higher Secondary School Kozhencherry).
 He received his English School Leaving Certificate (E.S.L.C) in 1931 with distinction.

 Seminary teacher and scholar

 In addition to his general education, Samuel learned the Syriac language, which was the ecclesiastical and liturgical language of the St. Thomas Christians of Kerala.

 Patriarch Mar Ignatius Elias III of Antioch visited India in 1932.
-Samuel had a sincere longing for the success of the patriarchal mission and was deeply moved when the spiritual head of the Syrian Orthodox Church died at Manjanikkara, in the neighborhood of his home in 1932.
+Samuel had a keen interest in the patriarchal mission and was deeply moved when the Patriarch died at Manjanikkara, close to his home in 1932.
 The place where the Patriarch had died soon grew in stature as St. Ignatius Church, a center of religious activities, including the teaching of Syriac and Antiochene Syrian ecclesiastical doctrine.

 Samuel pursued further Syriac studies at Manjanikkara Dayara (monastery).
 He had been attracted there by the presence of the Syrian Metropolitan Elias Mar Julius, the delegate of the Patriarch, and the Syrian Deacon and Rabban 'Abdel Ahad (monk), (who later become Patriarch Mor Ignatius Ya`qub III).

-At the time, he had no plans to be ordained.
-He merely wanted to continue his theological research.
+At the time, Samuel wanted to continue his theological research but had no plans to be ordained.

-Samuel did so well academically that in few years he completed his studies.
 He began to share teaching duties with a colleague, Malpan Dn.
-Abdul Ahad Remban.
-Samuel also served as the secretary and translator for the Metropolitan who knew only Arabic and Syriac.
+Abdul Ahad Remban and also served as the secretary and translator for the Metropolitan.

-In addition to Malayalam, his mother tongue, Samuel mastered Sanskrit, Tamil and Hindi the Indian languages and English and continued his private study of both languages.
-He maintained his command of English by reading books on church history, theology, and biblical and devotional subjects.
-Besides the above languages and ecclesiastical subjects, he mastered Syriac, one of the ancient and classical languages and planned for advanced study and research in university level.
+In addition to Malayalam, his mother tongue, Samuel learned Sanskrit, Tamil, Hindi and English.
+He continued studying languages, later learning Syriac.
+He maintained his knowledge of English by reading books on church history, theology, and biblical and devotional subjects.

-In 1944, Samuel joined the Union Christian College as a priest thirteen years after he had completed his high school studies to follow a regular university program of academic discipline and devoted in study and research for another sixteen years.
+In 1944, Samuel joined the Union Christian College as a priest and followed a programme of study and research for another sixteen years.